suelenfeijo/suelenfeijo/README.md

-# Olá, bem vindo(a) , você chegou a estação de repositórios Suelen Feijó
+# Hello, welcome, you have arrived at the Suelen Feijó repository station

-- 💻 Me preparando para ser dev back-end , estudante ADS
+- 💻 Preparing to be a back-end dev, ADS student
-- 🎓 Aluna instituto proa
+- 🎓 Student instituto proa
-- 🎓 Aluna Fuctura Tecnologia
+- 🎓 Student Fuctura Tecnologia